Cleated Livestock Trailer Flooring

 It will not crack, splinter, or rot, has UV protection, and can withstand temperatures as low as -40 degrees before becoming brittle.
 It is impervious to nearly all commonly used solvents and other chemicals and does not absorb manure or urine.

-You might nick and ding our planks, but our 3/4” cleats will stay intact, provide your livestock with support, and will not wear down or break off over time.
+You can nick and ding our planks, but our 3/4” cleats will stay intact, will not wear down or break off over time, and will provide your livestock with support for years to come.

 Watch the video below to see a strength comparison of PolyCleat planks vs. rubber composite planks.